obonaventure/cnp3/book/network/network.rst

  explain fats hello and the difficulty of implementing them briefly explain BFD [KW2009]_
  [VPD2004]_

-.. sidebarr: Route flap

- explain flap
+  explain flap and the backoff timers to slowdown things

 Interdomain routing
 ===================